The Online Home of Peter Claridge

 When we got to Bangalore, it was about 1am and we were dropping off Aparnaa’s father when a police patrol decided to come and see why 2 Indians and an Englishman were hanging around a street corner at 1 o clock in the morning.
 They didn’t seem to want to leave us alone - but eventually they got bored and left us.

 On the Tuesday we went into Bangalore and to a shopping centre called The Forum.
 It was absolutely heaving: think Bluewater the weekend before Christmas.
 At the shopping centre it was all Western chain shops and designer stores.
 There was even a Lush store!
-(I guess only my housemate will know what a Lush store is).

 So after a traditional Indian lunch of a McChicken with fries (they don’t eat beef, so I had to be a little bit crazy and not have my usual quarter pounder but try something new), we spent the afternoon wondering through the designer stores and electrical stores.